kkoutela/Data-development/README.md

 8. Which year had the most total loans?
 9. How many books were written by Greek authors?
 10. Which books have the word “MISERY” in their title?

+This project was provided to me by the International Hellenic University.